-Employers may monitor employees' use of the company's email and internet system, in accordance with the procedures set out in Collective Labor Agreement n°81 concerning the monitoring of electronic online communications of employees.
-Collective Labor Agreement n°81 limits the monitoring to the following purposes:
+Employers may monitor employees' use of the company's email and internet system, in accordance with the procedures set out in Collective Labour Agreement no. 81 concerning the monitoring of electronic online communications of employees.
+Collective Labour Agreement no. 81 limits the monitoring to the following purposes:

-- the prevention of any unwanted, improper or defamatory activities or facts, or activities or facts that are against the public decency or may harm the dignity of other persons; - the protection of confidential economic, commercial and financial interests of the company, and to act against any practices inconsistent with the preservation of these interests; - the preservation of the security and/or the good technical functioning of the company's IT network systems, including monitoring the costs associated with it and the physical protection on the company's facilities; and compliance in good faith with the company's policies and any other applicable principles and rules on the use of online technologies
+- the prevention of any unwanted, improper or defamatory activities or facts, or activities or facts that are against public decency or may harm the dignity of other persons; - the protection of confidential economic, commercial and financial interests of the company, and to act against any practices inconsistent with the preservation of these interests; - the preservation of the security and/or the good technical functioning of the company's IT network systems, including monitoring the costs associated with it and the physical protection on the company's facilities; and - compliance in good faith with the company's policies and any other applicable principles and rules on the use of online technologies.

-On May 2, 2012, the Privacy Commission issued a Recommendation on workplace cyber-surveillance (Recommendation 08/2012).
+The Privacy Commission has also issued a specific recommendation on workplace cyber-surveillance (Recommendation 08/2012).
 In this Recommendation, the Privacy Commission explains via practical examples how employers can comply with Belgian privacy and data protection law when monitoring employees' use of the company's IT system.
 For instance, the Privacy Commission strongly recommends employers to encourage employees to label their private emails as "personal" and/or to store them in a folder marked as private.
-The Privacy Commission also recommends companies to appoint a neutral, trusted individual who will be authorised to review an absent/dismissed employees' emails and determine which emails are of a professional nature and need to be read by the employer (e.g., to pass on an urgent matter to a colleague while an employee is absent).
+The Privacy Commission also recommends companies to appoint a neutral, trusted individual who will be authorised to review an absent/dismissed employee's emails and determine which emails are of a professional nature and need to be read by the employer (e.g., to pass on an urgent matter to a colleague while an employee is absent).